halversondm/facilities-flux/README.md

-# Solr-reaction
+# Facilities Flux

-A project built on 'solrstrap' to use Webpack, Node Express, NPM and ReactJS, from Facebook.
+A project built to show something I'm familiar with in relation to using Flux pattern and ReactJS.